sirjonathan/betteraoe/README.md

 **March 26, 2017**

 We've shipped our first guide today!
-Grab your copy today!
+Grab your copy today by clicking the Buy Button above!

 Want to get a free copy in exchange for your feedback?
 [Request a review copy here!](https://form.jotform.us/70847021084149)